-While 450 in-lbs. of torque is considered OK, some impact drills can double that amount of torque.
+While 450 in-lbs. of torque is considered okay, some impact drills can double that amount of torque.
 In terms of speed, impact drills can also exceed 20,000 RPM.
 Even at the lowest settings, they could still be in the 6,000 RPM range, which might be too fast for lightweight work.

 Hammer drills are popular in medium-difficulty tasks.
-They can be used for light concrete drilling but they probably lack the power required for construction work.
+They can be used for light concrete drilling, but they probably lack the power required for construction work.
 A good speed rating for a hammer drill is around 3,000 RPM.

 Depending on who you ask, manufacturers, retailers, or professionals, there are more ways to categorize cordless drills.
 Another popular way to sort them is by application or the type of job they’re suited for.

 It’s not always the case, but brands tend to matter a lot when discussing power tools of any kind.
-For example, Bosch, Makita, Black+Decker, DeWalt, Milwaukee – these are some of the most recognizable manufacturers of power tools.
+For example, Bosch, Makita, Black+Decker, DeWalt, and Milwaukee – are some of the most recognizable manufacturers of power tools.